 The city of Chania is one of the best day trips from Heraklion, Crete.

-Even though it is 3 hours away by bus from Heraklion (hopefully that doesn’t sound like a lot of time to you), it is 100% worth it!
-It is such a beautiful and vibrant city in western Crete that you do not want to miss it!
+Even though it is 3 hours away by bus from Heraklion, I think it is 100% worth it!
+It is such a beautiful city in western Crete that you do not want to miss it!

 If you’re not comfortable taking this day trip on your own, no worries!
 You can book this guided day tour to Chania which also includes a visit to the city of Rethymno and Lake Kournas.